cgwire/kitsu/docs/faq/README.md

 ![Search layout wfa](../img/faq/filter_lay_wfa.png)

-You can be even more specific, let's focus on the shots that are still on retake at the animation stage: on the search bar add a **space** after the previous search and type `render=wip`.
+You can be even more specific, let's focus on the shots that are still on retake at the animation stage, and already started at the render stage: on the search bar add a **space** after the previous search and type `render=wip`.
 The research is `animation=wfa render=wip`.

 ![Search layout wfa seq2](../img/faq/filter_lay_wfa_s002.png)

-You can also search for an unassigned task for a specific type of task.
+You can also search for an **assigned** or **unassigned** task for a specific type of task.
-For example `Animation = unassigned`.
+For example `Animation = unassigned`, `modeling=assigned`.

 ### How to save filter queries?